New Build Lawn Problems

 For more lawn improvement guides, browse our lawn care advice collection.

-Our Pre-Seed Foundation Feed combines essential nutrients with soil improvers specifically designed for establishing grass on challenging ground.
-Perfect for new build gardens where soil quality is compromised.
+Our Pre-Seed Foundation Feed combines essential nutrients with soil improvers — perfect for new build gardens where soil quality is compromised.